Hoda Safari Yazd

 Email: hamzah.ahmed@ufl.edu

-Iqbal is currently a research scientist at MD Anderson Cancer Center.
+Taylor is currently a research scientist in the Larion Lab at the NCI

 Email: iqbalmahmud@ufl.edu